iWriter – Perfect for Freelance Writers That Are Beginners

 I take assignments on what I think it will take me in time.
 If you feel you’re a $10 an hour writer and an article will take you an hour – then you have a target mark of what you’ll take and what you won’t.

 Payment and Fees

-In the end you make 81% of the rate being paid.
+In the end, you make 75% of the rate being paid.
+(Direct writing requests earn 80%.)
 Considering how many assignments you can pick up and how much work potential there is if you build a good reputation – you can see where a steady stream of income is there for the ambitious writer.
 I personally make around $125 a month with iWriter – this is only because I am writing my own content too and I can’t commit a lot of time to freelance work.
 If I had no other work – I could see where I would pick up even more assignments and make more money.
 It’s all about having the time to do the assignments.